Annual comprehensive ocular and visual assessments are an important part of preventative health care.

-Exams are customized to each patient, factoring in age, visual needs, medical history including past and present issues, as well as a detailed family history and personal risk factors.
+Exams are customized to each patient, factoring in age, visual needs, medical history including past and present issues, as well as detailed family history and personal risk factors.

 - Cataracts – a cloudy area in the clear lens of the eye behind the iris